-February may be the shortest month of the year but it is an especially good time to recognize the importance of making lifestyle changes related to heart health.
-Is it true that you are what you eat?
+February has an extra day this year, so that means one more day to focus on heart health.
+Is the saying "You are what you eat?" true?
 When it comes to heart health, the answer is a resounding "Yes!"
 Eating the right way is not about dieting, which is really a temporary change in your eating habits to lose a few pounds; it is about making better choices every day so that they become part of a healthier lifestyle.
 A healthful eating pattern and lifestyle from the start are your best approaches for staying healthy and preventing disease, or at ...